vippsas/vipps-checkout/vipps-checkout-api.md

 {
-  checkoutFrontendUrl, // Will be supplied from our create session endpoint iFrameContainerId, // The id of the html element to contain the Checkout iFrame token // The token from create session endpoint that is specific to each checkout.
-(Optional when using token as queryParam flow as described below)
+  checkoutFrontendUrl, // Will be supplied from our create session endpoint iFrameContainerId, // The id of the html element to contain the Checkout iFrame language // Can be set to 'no' norwegian, or 'en' english.
+This is optional and will default to 'en' english if not specified token // The token from create session endpoint that is specific to each checkout.
+Optional when using token as queryParam flow as described below.
 }
 ```
 #### Sticky checkout example using query parameters